Culture & Content Strategy

 Academic Researcher

-Needs high-resolution images with proper attribution for thesis work.
-Deep-dive browsing sessions (30-60 min).
-Requires advanced search and filtering.
+"Find high-resolution images with proper attribution for thesis work"

 Collections Manager